AJWS Global Justice Fellowship for Rabbinical and Graduate Students

 - Vaccinations or other medical expenses related to international travel

 - Health insurance (all participants must have both regular U.S. insurance and international/travelers’ insurance.)

 ▼ How will the fellowship address prayer and Shabbat on the trip?

 - Each morning, the group will participate in “sacred space”—an opportunity for fellows to share a spiritual intention for the day.
 The group will not formally engage in weekday prayer together.
 If desired by the fellows, time will be built into the schedule to allow for individual or communal prayer.
 Shabbat will be planned and led by the fellows and will likely include prayer, special meals, learning and other activities, at the discretion of the group.

 ▼ What is the food like?
-Can I keep kosher while traveling on the Global Justice Fellowship?
+How do I keep kosher while traveling on the Global Justice Fellowship?

 - Most meals will be eaten at restaurants and hotels where vegetarian options are available.
-Individuals with particular questions regarding kashrut should contact us.
+Individuals with particular questions regarding kashrut or other dietary needs should contact us.

 ▼ How can I learn more?

 - For more information about the application and program logistics, please click on the “Learn More” button below and fill out the form.